 #1 Less Bloating & Gas

 Do you often find yourself really bloated and gassy after you eat certain types of food?
-This is a common complaint, a top digestive issue, and a big reason why many people start probiotic supplementation.
+This is a very common digestive issue, and a big reason why many people start probiotic supplementation.
 With the right probiotic, you’ll find that the gas and bloating subsides as your body starts to absorb nutrients better, and your intestinal inflammation starts to dissipate.
-Take notice if you no longer need to unbutton the top button of your jeans after eating because your belly no longer is aching, and you are not gassy after meals.
-Chances are, your probiotic is doing its job.
+Take notice if you no longer need to unbutton the top button of your jeans after eating because your belly no longer aches, and you are not gassy after meals.
+If you notice this change, your probiotic is probably doing its job.

 #2 Regular Bowel Movements